How Nudging Students Helps Improve Higher Education Engagement

 - Nudging technology: Gen Z’s dependence on a mosaic of platforms creates a trove of behavioral data that emerging technologies can use to distinguish patterns in behaviors that enable administrators and faculty to help student outcomes.
 Additionally, you should prepare to hear a lot more about “nudge tech” from texting to chatbots.

-Applying behavioral economic principles via nudge tech to digital natives may evoke concerns over cost, complexity, and usefulness to both the student and the institution.
+Of course, applying behavioral economic principles via nudge tech to digital natives may evoke concerns over cost, complexity, and usefulness to both the student and the institution.
 In contrast, research has proven that nudging:

 - Uses automated and personalized text messaging as the “nudge tech”.